proplot-dev/proplot/docs/usage.rst

 This differentiates ProPlot from the usual ``plt`` abbreviation used for the `~matplotlib.pyplot` module.
 Importing ProPlot immediately adds several new colormaps, property cyclers, color names, and fonts to matplotlib.
 See :ref:`Colormaps`, :ref:`Color cycles`, and :ref:`Colors and fonts` for details.

-Importing ProPlot also configures your IPython environment by setting up the matplotlib backend and enabling the autoreload and autosave extensions (this feature can be disabled).
-See `~proplot.rctools.ipython_matplotlib`, `~proplot.rctools.ipython_autoreload`, and `~proplot.rctools.ipython_autosave` for details.

 Figure and axes classes
 =======================
 Making figures in ProPlot always begins with a call to the